-As the Centers for Disease Control and Prevention (CDC) recommends mask-wearing for children over 2 years old, sometimes the challenge for kids is not only getting them to wear it but keeping the mask on their face.
+As the Centers for Disease Control and Prevention (CDC) recommends mask-wearing for children over 2 years old who are not fully vaccinated against COVID-19, sometimes the challenge for kids is not only getting them to wear it but keeping the mask on their face.

 The coronavirus pandemic has brought on an entirely new set of challenges to Menke’s work.
 Not only that, but there is increased anxiety and stress on both the child and parent with a disruption in everyday routine.